Skip to main content

 The Bachelor of Science (B.S.) degree in Human Developmental Sciences is designed for those considering advanced graduate level study or other professional engagement in the health sciences, therapy, rehabilitation, or research.
 The B.S. requires additional coursework that the Bachelor of Arts in Human Developmental Sciences does not require.

-Please note that all classes taken for the Bachelor of Science must be taken for letter grades.
+• All classes taken for the Bachelor of Science must be taken for letter grades.

 Specializations